Sustainable Packaging In 2021 And Beyond [Examples & Ideas]

 Sheyn

 Sheyn is a Vienna-based jewellery studio that focuses on simple yet elegant design.
 The brand's founders were eager to explore the possibility of 3D printing, and that's how they arrived at their incredible range of jewellery.
-By using the innovative technology, their production is fully sustainable too.
+By using innovative technology, their production is fully sustainable too.

 Featured product: Eco mailer box